rhurkes/sware-server/README.md

 - `FFA` Flash Flood Watch (need sample)

 ### TODO
+- get location/direction for PDS TORs in SVS: 1587342012426610
+- should not set off alert for canceling PDS TOR warning in SVS: 1587343271629732
+- handle flash floods in LSR (data/products/lsr-flashflood)
 - handle multiple events in an LSR
 - check on TSTM and non-severe outlooks once they happen, to finish get_outlook_risk
 - implement sev/pts once mapping client exists